-- A consistently high level of teaching so every child makes good progress and no child gets left behind. - Each child settles well into nursery/reception where the curriculum and routine is fully supporting and meeting their needs. - A close working partnership between staff and parents and/or carers is established from the very beginning. - Every child is included and supported through equality of opportunity and anti-discriminatory practice. - That all children are fully prepared for their next stage of learning as they move into their reception year. - The safeguarding and welfare of every child is given the highest priority.
+- A consistently high level of teaching so every child makes good progress and no child gets left behind. - Each child settles well into EYFS department where the curriculum and routine is fully supporting and meeting their needs. - A close working partnership between staff and parents and/or carers is established from the very beginning. - Every child is included and supported through equality of opportunity and anti-discriminatory practice. - That all children are fully prepared for their next stage of learning. - The safeguarding and welfare of every child is given the highest priority.